telepresenceio/telepresence/howtos/intercepts.md

 import QSTabs from '../quick-start/qs-tabs' import QSCards from '../quick-start/qs-cards'

-# Intercept a Service in Your Own Environment
+# Intercept a service in your own environment

 <div class="docs-article-toc">
 <h3>Contents</h3>